gitenter/gitenter/doc/requirements/SyRS.md

     - Benchmark/version approved as a group/management decision.
 - [SyRS-0019]{StRS-0013,SyRS-0001} The software shall be flexible to the case that only part of files under revision control are documents.
 - [SyRS-0038]{SyRS-0019} The software shall be able to separate document and code-only changes.
-- [SyRS-0041]{StRS-0011,SyRS-0026,SyRS-0038} The software shall provide different default version based on different user roles:
+- [SyRS-0041]{StRS-0011,SyRS-0026,SyRS-0038,SyRS-0018} The software shall provide different default version/commit based on different user roles:
     - For document editor the newest commit should be returned.
+    - For document reviewer the to-be-reviewed commit should be returned.
     - For document user (e.g. software engineer) the newest benchmark version should be returned.
 - [SyRS-0028]{StRS-0012,SyRS-0019} The software shall provide option for automatic synchronization with code revision control platforms.